 Note: Only events that have timestamp information in them as generated by their respective systems will have date_* fields.
 If an event has a date_* field, it represents the value of time/date directly from the event itself.
 If you have specified any timezone conversions or changed the value of the time/date at indexing or input time (for example, by setting the timestamp to be the time at index or input time), these fields will not represent that.

-For information about default fields from the search perspective, see "Use default fields" in the Knowledge Manager Manual.
+For information about default fields from the search perspective, see "Use default fields" in the User manual.